FC Chayka Peschanokopskoye

 FC Chayka Peschanokopskoye («Чайка» (Песчанокопское)) is a Russian football team from Peschanokopskoye.

 History

 It was founded in 1997.
 Before the 2016–17 season, it was licensed to play in the third-tier Russian Professional Football League.
 On 24 May 2019, they secured first place in the South zone of the PFL and their first-ever promotion to the Russian Football National League.
 On 2 July 2021, Russian Football Union decided to relegate Chaika from FNL back to PFL for the 2021–22 season for fixing games in the 2018–19 season.

 On 8 June 2024, Chayka secured a second-place finish in the Russian Second League Division A Gold Group and return to the second-tier Russian First League for the 2024–25 season.

-Current squad

-As of 11 September 2025, according to the official First League website.
+In the 2025–26 season, Chayka finished in the First League relegation zone, returning to the Second League.
+Subsequently, the team failed to receive a license for Second League Division A for financial reasons.
+It is not clear if the team will enter Second League Division B in 2027.

 Notable players

 Had international caps for their respective countries.
 Players whose name is listed in bold represented their countries while playing for Chayka.